Sir Pizza: Indiana

 There are multiple Pizza King company-owned locations in Muncie, where the chain is based.
 Several Pizza King franchises are scattered throughout Indiana.

 Kentucky

 In Kentucky, Sir Pizza has multiple franchises in Lexington, along with one restaurant in Winchester.

 Michigan

 In Michigan, Sir Pizza has franchises in East Lansing, South Lansing, and Battle Creek.

 North Carolina

-In North Carolina, Sir Pizza has franchises in High Point, Thomasville, Troy, Siler City, Asheboro and Randleman.
+In North Carolina, Sir Pizza has franchises in High Point, Thomasville, Troy, Siler City, Asheboro and Randleman, Burlington, North Carolina.